 A rumored 6.8L V8 that will be built in Ontario was rumored by Canadian union president Jerry Dias for the S650 Mustang, but Ford has not confirmed this.
-The high-displacement 7.3L Godzilla V8 engine would also be a welcome addition to the Mustang family, however its weight as a cast-iron block and oversized intake manifold makes this pushrod V8 a poor fit for the S650 Mustang.
+The high-displacement 7.3L Godzilla engine would also be a welcome addition to the Mustang family, however its weight as a cast-iron block and oversized intake manifold makes this pushrod V8 a poor fit for the S650 Mustang.

-The S650 Ford Mustang is expected to carry on its traditional 2+2 layout.
+The S650 Ford Mustang continues to carry on a traditional 2+2 layout.
 This means it will continue to be a rakish coupe, with two front seats, and two small rear seats for children or cargo.

 S650 Ford Mustang Price

-The 2024 Ford Mustang and beyond is expected to be built at Flat Rock Assembly, in Michigan, made possible by a $250 million renovation.
+The 2024 Ford Mustang will be built at Flat Rock Assembly, in Michigan, made possible by a recent $250 million renovation.
 The current S550 Mustang is currently built there.
 Production of the next-generation Ford Mustang is expected to be less than 100,000 units per year.

 An Automotive News report suggests that the S650 Ford Mustang will have up to an eight-year life cycle, with a refresh around 2025.
 This would bump the S650 Mustang up with the next decade, which forecasters expect the Mustang to go completely electric as early as 2028.

 Mustang EcoBoost Coupe/Convertible